docelic/amber-introduction/README.md

     plug Amber::Pipe::ClientIp.new(["X-Forwarded-For"])
 ```

-And modify one of the views to display the user IP address.
+And we can modify one of the views to display the user IP address.
 Assuming you are using slang, you could edit the default view file `src/views/home/index.slang` and add the following to the bottom:

 ```
     a.list-group-item.list-group-item-action href="#" = "IP Address: " + ((ip = context.client_ip) ? ip.address : "Unknown")